Calling Test

 This is the lesson that costs the most to learn.

-The world does not ask if your success is aligned with your purpose.
-It just asks if the numbers are up.
-God asks a different question: "Were you faithful to what I gave you?"
+The world doesn't ask if your success is aligned with your purpose.
+It just asks whether the numbers are up.
+God asks a different question: were you faithful to what I gave you?
+If you've succeeded by the world's standards but feel empty inside, the success wasn't the problem — the misalignment was.

 2. The Ladder Was Leaning Against the Wrong Wall